ingram-projects/animxyz/docs/content/sections/transform.md

 Translate, rotate, and scale your elements along any axis.
 We call it Anim**XYZ** for a reason!

-Transform utilities and variables define the starting (.xyz-in) or ending (.xyz-out) transformation of the animating element.
+Transform utilities and variables define the starting (.xyz-in) or ending (.xyz-out) [transform](https://developer.mozilla.org/en-US/docs/Web/CSS/transform) of the animating element.
 For example `xyz="up"` will apply a `translateY()` to an element, translating it from above its normal position when animating in and to that same position when animating out.

 You can also override any of the provided transform variables with a custom value in your CSS or with inline styling for more granular control.